Construction planning process

 - Must complete 60% of the physical (detailed) design before determining how much property to buy.

-The detail design phase can take up to a year to complete, depending on how complex a project is.
+The detail design phase can take up to 2 to 3 years to complete, depending on how complex a project is.

 Phase 3: Property acquisition